Stay safe on the road this festive season

 If you need to get out of the car to open and close a manual gate, you should consider investing in an automatic one.

 There are other precautions you can take to make sure that you and your vehicle remain looked after.
 One is to have comprehensive car insurance so that if your car is stolen, you’ll be insured for it.
-You can also have anti-smash-and-grab film put on your car’s windows; this prevents criminals from having a clear view into your vehicle and it will hold shattered glass in place, giving you more time to get away and protecting you from shards of broken glass.
-You can also install a tracking device which will help authorities to trace your vehicle if it’s stolen, and you might also get a reduced vehicle insurance premium from your insurance company if you have an approved one installed.
+You can also have anti-smash-and-grab film put on your car’s windows; this prevents criminals from having a clear view of your vehicle and it will hold shattered glass in place, giving you more time to get away and protecting you from shards of broken glass.
+You can also install a tracking device that will help authorities to trace your vehicle if it’s stolen, and you might also get a reduced vehicle insurance premium from your insurance company if you have an approved one installed.

 Unless you never leave home again, you cannot ever truly avoid the risk of crime on the road.
 But it shouldn’t be something that prevents you from going out and doing your best every day.